-Uncover It – Every metaphor has a meaning behind it.
-Read the following metaphors and see if you can unlock what the sentence is trying to say!
+Uncover It - Every metaphor has a meaning behind it.
+Read the following selection of text and see if you can unlock what the sentence is trying to say!

 Unlock the Meaning - Circle the two objects that are being compared.
 Then, write down how those two objects are alike.

-Make Your Own Weather – Write your own song verse with a metaphor involving the weather.
-Use the verse from "Naturally" as an example to write your own metaphor about how people can be like the weather.
+Make Your Own Weather - Write your own song verse with a metaphor involving the weather.
+Use the verse from "Naturally" as an example to write your own.
+Make sure it is about how people can be like the weather.

 More Related Worksheet Topics: